Mykford/airbnb-clone-project/README.md

 ## TECHNOLOGY STACK
-    Python A programming language to build the project Django A python framework used for building web apps and REST APIS Postgresql A database management software for managing the database Git/Github A version control software and system that aids in code collaboration and history tracking
+    Python is q programming language to build the project Django is a Python framework used for building web apps and REST APIS Postgresql is A database management software for managing the database Redis to cache frequent queries
+    Stripe/PayPal for secure payment processing
+    Docker for consistent deployments across development and production environments Git/Github is a version control software and system that aids in code collaboration and history tracking
 ## DATABASE DESIGN

     A user table to store details such as guests and hosts.
 A user can have multiple listings